 Collectively, we are at the tipping point of enormous change.
 Our destiny appears poised between irreversibly destroying the environment and the air we breathe, and a spiritual awakening that transcends cultural, political and ethnic boundaries.
 The stakes are not just the survival and evolution of humanity but the evolution of the planet herself.

-The new wave of creative and spiritual thinkers are conscious that if we carry out “business as usual”, Western civilization may well collapse, catalyzing global catastrophe.
-This has created a growing sense of urgency for radical social, political and economic reform that will benefit all humanity and provide the grounds for a cultural renaissance.
-Rather than get overwhelmed by the huge task ahead, it is worth remembering that as individuals we are a microcosm of the whole.
+The new wave of creative and spiritual thinkers are conscious that if we carry out “business as usual”, Western civilization will collapse.
+This has created a growing sense of urgency for radical social, political and economic reform that will benefit all humanity and provide the grounds for a cultural and spiritual renaissance.
+Rather than becoming overwhelmed by the huge task ahead, it is worth remembering that as individuals we are a microcosm of the whole.

-Our personal commitment to re-awakening to our true purpose is the greatest contribution and reciprocity we can offer to each other and to our Mother Earth.
+Our personal commitment to reawakening and remembering who we truly are is the greatest contribution and reciprocity we can offer to each other and to our Mother Earth.

-We can also take enlightening lessons from Ayahuasca to put this process in perspective.
-In ceremony, the most difficult moments invariably precede breakthroughs to new levels of awareness and freedom.
+We can also take enlightening lessons from ayahuasca to put this process in perspective.
+In ceremony, the most dificult moments invariably precede breakthroughs to new levels of awareness and freedom.
 Indeed, the dialectics of change show us that some form of chaos is inevitable, even desirable, before the emergence of a new paradigm.

 Where We Stand

 Following the agricultural, industrial and information ages, our planet has seen an ever-increasing level of destruction and depletion of her natural resources.
-Through the Temple’s outreach programs in the Amazon, founding Alianza Arkana in 2011 and The Chaikuni Institute in 2013, we have witnessed first-hand the devastating impact of this rapid environmental devastation and the marginalization of indigenous rights.
+Through the Temple’s outreach programs in the Amazon, founding Alianza Arkana in 2010 and the Chaikuni Institute in 2012, we have witnessed first-hand the devastating impact of this rapid environmental devastation and the marginalization of indigenous rights.
 We have reached a critical point.
 Our planet is being altered dramatically.

-Through our work with plant medicines, we have become acutely conscious that our planet – whether called Gaia, Mother Earth or Pachamama – is alive and sentient.
-Our survival and evolution is inextricably bound with hers, and our contract with Gaia is not just about human rights and needs alone, but our obligation to be responsible stewards of the land.
+Through our work with plant medicines, we have become acutely conscious that our planet – whether called Gaia, Mother Earth, Aluna, Pachamama, etc – is alive and sentient.
+Our survival and evolution is inextricably bound with hers, and our contract with the Earth is not just about human rights and needs alone, but our obligation to be responsible stewards of the land.

 We have learned that the global movement towards spirituality must be based on recognition that life, nature and our environment are inseparable.
 Indirectly, we live and feed on light: chlorophyll is the only substance known in nature that acts as a “sunlight trap”.
 We live off the solar energy stored in plant food and from the flesh of animals that eat the plants.
 The energy we obtain from coal or oil is solar energy trapped by chlorophyll in plant life millions of years ago.
 Simply put, we live by the sun and we live on light.